 Federal Resources from SAMHSA - The Substance Abuse and Mental Health Services Administration (SAMHSA) is an agency within the U.S. Department of Health and Human Services.
 SAMHSA leads public health efforts to advance the behavioral health of the nation.
 SAMHSA's mission is to reduce the impact of substance abuse and mental illness on America's communities.

 EARN’s Mental Health Toolkit: Resources for Fostering a Mentally Healthy Workplace: This toolkit from the Employer Assistance and Resource Network on Disability Inclusion (EARN) provides background, tools and resources that can help employers learn more about mental health issues.

 JAN Resources on Mental Health: A toolkit developed by the Job Accommodation Network (JAN) to support employers on accommodation resources available on mental health impairments.

-Family Guide to Employment: Link to resource titled “Let’s Talk Employment: A Family Guide to Employment” published by Boston University Center for Psychiatric Rehabilitation provides a narrative and links on 15 major topics related to employment.
-Families can be extremely helpful in promoting successful employment, and this Guide is an effort to support families and job seekers in their quest for employment.
+Family Guide to Employment: Resource titled “Let’s Talk Employment: A Family Guide to Employment”, published by Boston University’s Center for Psychiatric Rehabilitation, provides a narrative and 15 major topics of interest to explore related to employment.